manish-in-java/spring-mvc-jasper/README.md

 the source of the data used to generate them.
 Data can be pulled out of a relational database, local files, external systems, email systems, and so on and be passed on to the reports in a consistent and reliable way, without the reports having to manage the connectivity with the data source(s).
+Not allowing Jasper Reports direct access to the underlying data stores also adds to the security of the application as any bug in Jasper Reports, malformed user requests or hacking attempts cannot expose the data stores directly.
+Further, since the requests for reports go through multiple application layers, security hazards such as *SQL Injection* can be prevented easily.

 There is also a small bit of configuration in the `web.xml` file for the application: